CommonRoad/commonroad-crime/README.md

 $ python -m unittest -v
 ```

-This will install related dependencies specified in `requirements.txt`.
-Or simply install the dependencies listed in `requirements.txt` and add this repository to your python path.

 To get started your journey with our criticality measures, check the `tutorials` and the following tips.